mlx-store/EdfOption/README.md

-# Export/Import Custom Options Product
+# Export/Import Custom Options Product for magento

 Export/Import Custom Options Product allow you export and import bulk custom options product through ssh, cron or brower.
 The extension support used csv and excel xml file.